Ffion Davies: Early career

 After leaving judo during her teenage years, Davies started MMA in 2013 alongside Brett Johns.
 Davies won her first four MMA fights by first round submission, then decided to focus on learning Brazilian jiu-jitsu; she trained under Chris Rees, the first Welsh black belt in jiu-jitsu, receiving her blue belt from him at his Academy in Swansea.
 In 2015, competing under Gracie Barra as a blue belt, she won her first European Championship in the Lightweight division.
-After attending seminars of black belt Darragh O’Conail, Davies moved to Dublin to start training at East Coast Jiu-Jitsu.
+After attending seminars of black belt Darragh O’Conaill, Davies moved to Dublin to start training at East Coast Jiu-Jitsu.
 On 27 November 2018, O’Conaill promoted her to black belt.

 Black belt career

 2018–2019: IBJJF World No-Gi Champion, European Champion, Pan Am Champion

 A month after receiving her belt, Davies won double gold at the Dublin International Open (Feather and Open Class) followed by gold at the World No-Gi Championship becoming the first black belt from the UK to win that tournament.
 At the start of 2019 she won the European Championship, the Polaris Grappling Invitational, the Abu Dhabi Grand Slam London, and then became Pan American Champion after winning gold in California.
 A month later, Davies won the Brazilian National Jiu-Jitsu Championship (known as Brasileiros) becoming the first European to win, and then winning Bronze at the 2019 World Jiu-Jitsu Championship (known as Mundials).

 At the 2019 ADCC Submission Fighting World Championship, she won Silver after submitting the tournament's favourite Bia Mesquita in the semi-final, in what has been called "one of the most shocking upsets in jiu-jitsu history" she was invited to compete at the 2022 ADCC World Championship as a result.
 She returned to the UK to win the British National followed by the Berlin International Open Championship in November.